y-l-g/pogo/README.md

 ### Core Philosophy

 1. **The "OS" Pattern:** The Go Host acts as the Operating System/Supervisor.
-It manages memory, scheduling, IO, and process lifecycles.
+It manages memory, scheduling, I/O, and process lifecycles.
 The PHP Workers act as User-Space applications; they focus solely on business logic.
 2. **Clean Separation:** Communication occurs over explicit IPC channels (Pipes) and Shared Memory segments.
-The architecture enforces a strict boundary where the Go runtime guarantees stability even if the PHP child process crashes or hangs.
+The architecture enforces a strict boundary where the Go runtime guarantees stability even if the PHP child process crashes, hangs, or leaks memory.
 3. **Magic Marshalling:** Go primitives (Channels, WaitGroups) are exposed to PHP as objects.
 When passed between contexts, they are automatically marshalled into lightweight handles (`uintptr`), allowing PHP scripts to coordinate complex topologies without understanding the underlying Go memory pointers.
 4. **Hybrid Transport:**
    - **Small Payloads (<1KB):** Travel via standard Pipes (`php://fd/3`, `php://fd/4`) for ultra-low latency.
    - **Large Payloads (>1KB):** Transparently switch to **Shared Memory (Mmap)**.
 This version utilizes a **Map-Backed FIFO Ring Buffer** to bypass pipe buffer limitations and reduce syscall overhead, achieving throughputs exceeding 800 MB/s.
+5. **"Dumb C" Architecture:** To maximize stability, the C extension layer is kept intentionally thin.
+It performs no complex logic or data parsing.
+It simply acts as a conduit, passing raw bytes or handles between the PHP engine and the Go runtime.
+All serialization logic (JSON/MsgPack) resides in PHP userland or Go, mitigating the risk of segmentation faults common in complex C extensions.

 ---